blynch11/milestone2-yearbookmta/README.md

 - Testing was undertaken to ensure that each of the buttons works correctly as well as the map, gallery & contact form.
 - Friends & Colleagues tested the site to offer second opionions.
 All were happy - especially my Colleagues who look forward to seeing the site in action when our students graduate next year.

+### Bugs

+- During my testing of the site I encountered some problems which needed fixing before the submission of my project.

+1. Contact form - My contact form was showing errors in the console and failing to send the emails to my given address.
+It turned out the error had been a incorrect link to the email.js CDN.
+   Once this was fixed, the contact form worked correctly without any errors.
+2. Another bug was the 'request more info' btn's background color not covering the entire button on a smaller device.
+This was easily fixed in my stylesheet.

 ## Deployment